-This Keto Fish and Chips recipe is a tasty English meal with just 3 grams net carbs.
+This Keto Fish Sticks and Chips recipe is a tasty English meal with just 3 grams net carbs.
 You heard that right- just 3 grams!

 Happy National Fish & Chips Day!

 You may think that the answer is England, but that is not completely true.
 The fried fish in fish and chips was actually brought to England by Jews in the 15th Century.
 And the chips came over from Belgium a few hundred years later.
 Story has it that the winter of 1680 was so cold that the River Meuse froze over.
 Since the men couldn’t fish, the women came up with a scrappy solution to the problem.
 They “chipped” potatoes into the shape of fish and fried them in oil.

-But the idea of combining fried fish with chips and did come from England.
+But the idea of combining fried fish with chips did come from England.

 The breading of the fish and the potatoes of the chips are low carb no no’s.
 But don’t worry, fish and chips can still be in yours.
 This Keto Fish and Chips recipe will satisfy your cravings for Britain’s favorite take-out meal.

 Keto Fish and Chips ingredients:

-To make the fried fish you’ll need: white fish like cod, tilapia or catfish, oat fiber, mayonnaise, almond milk or water, ground pork rinds and parmesan cheese.
-And to make the chips you just need a daikon radish, olive oil and some salt.
+To make the Keto Fish Sticks you’ll need white fish like cod, tilapia or catfish, oat fiber, mayonnaise, almond milk or water, ground pork rinds, and parmesan cheese.
+And to make the chips you just need a daikon radish, olive oil, and some salt.